🧘 Curs nou de Abheda Yoga

 Nyatri Tsenpo, descended from the Sakya clan in India, was enjoined as King of all Tibet.
 He propagated the Bon religion.
 The last of his line was Lhatotors, under whose reign the Buddha’s teaching was introduced into Tibet.
 The Indian name Sakyamuni became well-known in the four districts of Central Tibet and the people received the transmission of the practice of the ten virtues.
 During this time the doctrines of the reformed Bon were widely propagated.
 The practice of these doctrines was in accordance with the buddha’s teaching.

-During the life of the Buddhist Emperor Songtsen Gampo, who was an emanation of Arya Avalokitesvara, two images of the Lord Buddha were brought to Tibet and installed in Lhasa and ramoche temples, which the King built for this purpose.
+During the lifetime of the Buddhist Emperor Songtsen Gampo, who was an emanation of Arya Avalokitesvara, two images of Lord Buddha were brought to Tibet and installed in Lhasa and the Ramoche temples, which the King built for this purpose.
 He erected a hundred and eight other temples that served in the conversion of the four districts and border lands.

-Many ceramic or metal-cast representations and painted scrolls painting various gods, all in Nepalese or Chinese models, have become popular.
+Many ceramic or metal-cast representations and painted parchments depicting various gods, all in Nepalese or Chinese patterns, became popular.

 Twenty-five years after the death of the King God the influence of the Bon heretics samans increased and both Budda’s teaching and the Bon Reformed teaching were bitterly persecuted.
 The Aepts of the Reformed Bon have been removed, as they are today.
 Some were exiled to Kham, others to Jar and others to other places, until no followers remained in Central Tibet.
 Then the Buddha’s teaching was stifled and threatened with extinction, a conflict broke between the King and his ministers, but the (spiritual) influence prevented future persecution, although the faith remained at a low level.
 The religion of the Misguided Bon shamans took over the country, so that later, during the Buddhist Emperor Trisong Detsen, conditions were created that made it very difficult to propagate The Buddha’s teaching.